SaiNageswarS/go-api-boot/README.md

 - Provides support for cloud (aws/azure) resources.
 - APIs use generics of Go 1.18
 - Provides handling secrets and config with Azure Keyvault integration and godotenv.
+- Supports scheduled workers with monitoring and DB logging of running status of the workers.

 Check https://github.com/Kotlang/authGo for example.